jmuehlig/perf-cpp/docs/sampling.md

 Choosing the right buffer size involves balancing memory usage against the cost of frequent data copying.
 By default, the buffer is set to `16`MB.

+> [!NOTE]
-Note that the number of buffer pages must be a power of two; any non-power-of-two value will be rounded up accordingly.
+> The number of buffer pages must be a power of two; any non-power-of-two value will be rounded up accordingly.

 ## What can be Recorded and how to Access the Data?
 Prior to activation, the sampler must be configured to specify the data to be recorded.
 For instance: